Right of Way Information

 Project Within Right-of-Way

 Don’t forget to contact the Road Department before starting any home improvement projects within the road right-of-way.
 The right-of-way is typically the strip of turf between the curb line and the back side of the sidewalk or, in most cases, roughly 10 feet from the curb line if your neighborhood does not have sidewalks.
-The most common projects that include the replacement of curb/gutter, driveway apron, driveway culvert and sidewalk do require an “Excavation Within Township Right-Of-Way” permit to perform work within the road right-of-way.
+The most common projects that include the installation or replacement of curb/gutter, driveway apron, driveway culvert and sidewalk do require an “Excavation Within Township Right-Of-Way” permit to perform work within the road right-of-way.
 An approved permit form and coordination with a Miami Township inspector is required before work within the right-of-way commences.
 Applicants are also required to contact OUPS prior to performing excavations to ensure public utilities are not damaged.

 Applying for a Permit

 Applications for Excavation Within Right-Of-Way Permit can be obtained from Public Works at the above address or a PDF version may be downloaded from this website.
 Applicants must provide proof of liability insurance and a performance surety bond in the total amount of no less than $2,500.00, depending on the total estimated cost of the work.
 Construction drawings may be required as determined by Miami Township.